apnadkarni/blt/man/graph.rst

   **-fontmap**  *varName*
     *VarName* must be the name of a global array variable that specifies a font mapping from the X font name to PostScript.
-Each element of *varName* must consist of a Tcl list with one or two elements; the name and point size of a PostScript font.
+Each element of *varName* must consist of a TCL list with one or two elements; the name and point size of a PostScript font.
 When outputting PostScript commands for a particular font, the array variable *varName* is checked to see if an element by the specified font exists.
 If there is such an element,